-“The trouble is that he’s a champion and you’re not – – yet!”
+“The trouble is that he’s a champion, and you’re not… yet!”

-This is Alfred Hitchcock’s sixth film, but the director insisted that The Ring was really his second movie (the first one being The Lodger).
+This is Alfred Hitchcock’s sixth film, but the director insisted that The Ring was his second movie (the first one being The Lodger).
 Hitchcock’s pronouncement reflected the pride he felt over having total creative control for the second time in his career; Hitch selected the story, the cast, and even wrote the screenplay himself.
-That’s why the film is every bit as personal as Hitchcock’s Vertigo (1958) or Marnie (1964).
+That’s why the film is every bit as personal as Hitchcock’s Vertigo (1958) and/or Marnie (1964).

 The title refers to both a boxing ring and a wedding band.
-“The Ring” also alludes to a bracelet given to the girl by her new admirer.
-This is a particularly interesting item that seems to have been carefully selected by the director.
+A beautiful bracelet is another piece of jewelry that figures prominently in the storyline.
+This is a particularly intriguing item.
 It’s a serpent, an obvious reference to the original sin.
 Hitchcock liked his biblical allegories and here, although not all that subtle, the reference is an effective way of keeping the topic of forbidden sexual desire in the audience’s mind.

 The Ring demonstrates that Hitchcock was a very smart and inventive filmmaker from the outset.
-There are many visual innovations throughout the entire film so one has to pay careful attention in order to notice them.
+There are many visual innovations throughout the entire film, so one has to pay careful attention in order to notice them.
 Some touches are so subtle — the flat champagne is one of them — that you’ll probably miss them.